Blog

 Beyond Banners: The Modern Ad Formats

-• Interstitial Ads: These are the full-screen ads that pop up at natural breaks, like between game levels or after a user completes a task.
-Timing is everything here.
-A poorly timed interstitial is annoying, but one placed at a natural pause can be incredibly effective.
+• Interstitial ads: Full-screen ads that appear at natural breaks, like between game levels or after a user completes a task.
+Timing matters.
+A poorly timed interstitial feels intrusive, while one placed at a natural pause can be effective.

-• Native Ads: These are the chameleons of the ad world, designed to match the look and feel of your app’s own content.
-In a news feed, a native ad might look just like another article.
-This seamless integration often leads to higher engagement because it feels less like a traditional advertisement.
+• Native ads: Ads designed to match the look and feel of your app's own content.
+In a news feed, a native ad looks like another article.
+The integration leads to higher engagement because the ad reads as part of the content flow.

 Navigating Ad Networks and Mediation

-Once you've picked your ad formats, you need someone to supply the ads.
-That's where ad networks like Google AdMob, Meta Audience Network, and AppLovin come in.
-They connect you with advertisers who want to reach your audience.
+Once you choose your ad formats, you need a supplier.
+Ad networks like Google AdMob, Meta Audience Network, and AppLovin connect you with advertisers bidding for your audience.

-But here’s the catch: relying on a single ad network is risky.
-What happens if their demand drops, or they don't have a relevant ad for a specific user?
-This is where a critical metric called fill rate comes into play.
-Your fill rate is the percentage of ad requests that actually get filled with an ad.
-A low fill rate means you're leaving money on the table.
+Relying on a single ad network is risky.
+If their demand drops or they run out of relevant ads for a specific user, your revenue drops with them.
+The metric to watch is fill rate, the percentage of ad requests that actually serve an ad.
+Low fill rate means ad slots go empty and you leave money on the table.

-This is precisely why ad mediation platforms are essential for anyone serious about monetization.
-A mediation platform acts like an auctioneer, calling on multiple ad networks to fill each ad request.
-It automatically picks the network offering the highest-paying ad, making sure you get the most revenue for every single impression.
+Ad mediation solves this.
+A mediation platform acts as an auctioneer, calling on multiple ad networks to fill each ad request.
+It automatically picks the network with the highest bid, which raises your revenue per impression.

-By using mediation, you stop being dependent on one partner and create a competitive bidding war for your ad space.
-This directly boosts your earnings and keeps your fill rate consistently high.
+With mediation, you stop depending on one partner and create a competitive bidding war for your ad space.
+Both your revenue and your fill rate go up.

 Understanding the Metrics That Matter

-To really get a handle on in-app advertising, you have to speak the language of ad metrics.
-Tracking the right numbers shows you what’s working, what isn’t, and where you can make improvements.
-The most important metric of all is eCPM, which stands for effective cost per mille.
+To manage in-app advertising you need to read the numbers.
+Tracking the right metrics tells you what is working and where to adjust.
+The main metric is eCPM, which stands for effective cost per mille.

-eCPM tells you how much ad revenue you're earning for every 1,000 ad impressions.
-For instance, if you earned $100 from 20,000 ad impressions, your eCPM would be $5.
-This is your North Star for ad performance.
-A higher eCPM means you're making more money from the same number of views.
+eCPM measures how much ad revenue you earn per 1,000 impressions.
+If you earn $100 from 20,000 impressions, your eCPM is $5.
+A higher eCPM means more revenue from the same number of views.

-Advertising is a true powerhouse.
-Global in-app ad spending is forecasted to hit between $390-400 billion by the end of 2025.
-To put that in perspective, an app with 100,000 monthly active users could generate anywhere from $5,000 to over $100,000 per month just from ads.
-Rewarded videos on iOS, for example, can pull in impressive eCPMs of $10-$50.
-You can dig deeper into mobile optimization trends to see how these benchmarks are evolving.
+Advertising is a major force in the mobile economy.
+Global in-app ad spending reached an estimated $390-400 billion in 2025.
+For context, an app with 100,000 monthly active users can generate anywhere from $5,000 to over $100,000 per month on ads alone.
+Rewarded videos on iOS routinely pull eCPMs of $10-$50.

 The Technical Side of Setting Up Monetization

-A brilliant monetization strategy is only as good as its technical execution.
-Once you’ve picked your revenue models, it’s time to actually connect the dots and build the infrastructure that makes them work.
+A monetization strategy is only as good as its technical setup.
+Once you pick your models, you have to connect the pieces: payment flow, entitlement checks, receipt validation, and analytics.

 Integrating In-App Purchases and Subscriptions

-When a user taps "buy" or "subscribe," a surprisingly complex process kicks off behind the scenes.
-Your app has to communicate securely with the Apple App Store or Google Play Store to handle the payment, and then, crucially, verify that the purchase was successful before unlocking anything.
+When a user taps "buy" or "subscribe," several things happen in sequence.
+The app talks to the Apple App Store or Google Play Store, the store handles payment, and then your server has to verify that the purchase was real before unlocking the feature.

-• Handling Transactions: Your app needs a rock-solid way to initiate the purchase, process the payment through the store's native checkout screen, and gracefully handle errors like a declined card.
+• Handling transactions: Your app needs to start the purchase, process payment through the native store checkout, and handle errors like declined cards gracefully.

 The Critical Role of Your Backend